 While Bayh-Dole stipulates what must be in the default patent rights clause, when it came time to create the clause itself, folks stuffed additional requirements–not authorized by Bayh-Dole expressly–into it.
 So there are prohibitions on making claims on inventions by prime contractors when they subcontract, and a strange set of requirements having to do with a contractor getting a non-exclusive license even when the federal government takes title to a given invention–and that license extends to anyone that the contractor was obligated to grant a license to at the time the federal funding was awarded.
 Also stuffed into the default patent rights clause is a requirement that contractors must require their research personnel to make a written agreement to protect the government’s interest.
 This is the (f)(2) requirement.
 It makes some sense, but it is not authorized by Bayh-Dole.
-We might say that Bayh-Dole forgot about that part–which involves federal agencies as a matter of executive branch policy requiring the assignment of inventions made with federal support except when an agency grants an exception.
+We might say that Bayh-Dole forgot about that part–which involves federal agencies as a matter of executive branch policy requiring the assignment of inventions made with federal support at nonprofits except when an agency grants an exception.

 Bayh-Dole made the exception to agency policy the default, and made that exception “uniform” across all federal agencies and funding agreements.
 But at the same time, Bayh-Dole expressly pre-empted all federal statutes regarding inventions in federally funded research.
-That apparently also pre-empted federal regulations on the matter, leaving federal agencies with no claims on inventions made with federal support except as provided by Bayh-Dole, and Bayh-Dole in turn provides no authorization for a federal agency to acquire title to an invention that is not a subject invention, and for subject inventions, a federal agency may obtain title only when a contractor fails to report an invention, chooses not to retain title having once acquired title, or chooses not to continue to seek a patent or maintain a patent.
+That apparently also pre-empted federal regulations on the matter, leaving federal agencies with no claims on inventions made with federal support except as provided by Bayh-Dole, and Bayh-Dole in turn provides no authorization for a federal agency to acquire title to an invention that is not a subject invention, and for subject inventions, a federal agency may obtain title only when a contractor fails to report an invention, fails to elect to retain title having once acquired title, or chooses not to continue to seek a patent or maintain a patent.

 This gap has tied university administrators into knots.
 They refuse to comply with the (f)(2) written agreement requirement–the only thing that really matters–and then they seek ways to force all inventions made with federal support to become a subject invention–that is, an invention owned by the university.
 For this, they expanded claims to ownership in their patent policies and patent agreements and employment agreements.
 They inserted present assignment language in these documents as well, hoping that the magical words “hereby assigns” sprinkled like fairy glitter throughout would make all the difference–or at least run up the legal costs for anyone who might think to resist.
 University administrators and their legal advisors have thought up a passel of tricks that avoid compliance with the default patent rights clause, run against public policy, and ignore effective innovation management to ensure that a university can claim ownership of any invention made with federal support.